-- What are the conditions that need to be in place for the two of us to work together effectively?
+- What conditions must be in place for us to work together effectively?

 - What are the obstacles or potential obstacles?

-- What fundamental questions need to be answered in order to get the most out of this process?
+- What fundamental questions need to be answered to get the most out of this process?

 …as the coaching continues, there will be ongoing questions: